 Stupid-simple passwords: Believe it or not, there are still millions of people out there who think “12345”, “qwerty”, and “password” are viable options for protecting their data.

 Using the same password over and over and over, for site after site after site: If the hackers get one password, they have them all.
-(Using the same password with a few extra symbols tacked on beginning and end doesn’t help much.)
+(Using the same password with a few extra symbols tacked on the beginning and end doesn’t help much.)

 Short is not sweet: In the early days of computing, a six-letter password was more than adequate.
-Now a nine-letter password is the bare minimum, and a lot of experts recommend they be a lot longer.
+Now a nine-letter password is a bare minimum, and a lot of experts recommend they be a lot longer.

-All Uppercase/All Lowercase: Having a mix of upper and lower case letters makes it just a wee bit harder for the bad guys to crunch your code.
+All Uppercase/All Lowercase: Having a mix of upper and lowercase letters makes it just a wee bit harder for the bad guys to crunch your code.

 Using personal information in your password: This includes any personal information, no matter how obscure you think it may be.
 Birthplace, birth date, your name, the names of any of your friends and relations, the name of the beloved pet dog that died ten years ago, and especially not your social security number.

 So how important is it to generate a strong password?
-John Sancenito, President of INA Security in Harrisburg, shared with us a graph showing the results of a password breaking test by their Digital Forensic Laboratory:
+John Sancenito, President of INA Security in Harrisburg, shared with us a graph showing the results of a password-breaking test by their Digital Forensic Laboratory:

 The test was conducted with what’s known as a brute force attack, where special software enters numbers, letters, and special characters until the password breaks.
 As you can see, making the password more complicated makes it progressively harder to crack.
 (Presumably, the last result required some extrapolation of their data.)

 How, then, do you go about crafting a password that’s less likely to crack under pressure?
 Well, there are some things security experts agree on, and some that are matters of debate: